 Week 2: Lower risk and maximize taste!

-Each vegetable contains a real treasure – but the risk of pesticides is real.
-However, the health benefits of a diet rich in vegetables outweigh the risks of pesticide exposure.
+Each vegetable contains a real nutrient treasure – but the risk of pesticides is real.
+Research suggests, however, that the health benefits of a diet rich in vegetables outweigh the risks of pesticide exposure.

-If you are unable to invest in clean, organic food, the lowest risk occurs when you vary vegetables that grow under and above the earth.
-Eat one portion of fruiting vegetables (tomato, eggplant), then leafy vegetables (endive, spinach) and then roots (carrots, leeks) or cole crops (cabbage, kale).
-Today eat cucumbers, tomorrow red beets, then lettuce then radish.
+If you are unable to invest in clean, organic food, the lowest risk occurs when you vary produce that grow under and above the earth.
+Eat one portion of fruiting vegetables (tomato, eggplant), then leafy veggies (endive, spinach) and then roots (carrots, leeks) or cole crops (cabbage, kale).
+Today eat cucumbers, tomorrow red beets, then lettuce, then radish.
 By balancing the sources of your produce, you will equalize positive and negative effects.

-Particularly rich in vitamins and phytonutrients are regional vegetables.
+Particularly rich in vitamins and phytonutrients are regional foods.
 They are usually harvested at the optimum stage of maturity without long transport routes.

 Did you know that all-season vegetables taste different depending on the season?
 Red beet, white cabbage or red cabbage are more tender in summer than in autumn or winter-time.
-Try out what kind of vegetables you prefer in which month.
+Try out what kind of foods you prefer which month.

 Week 3: Increase quantity

-Try to consume in your third week at least 3-5 servings of fibrous veggies per day!
-One serving is equivalent to 1 cup of leafy vegetables or ½ cup of non-leafy vegetables.
+Try to consume in your third week at least 3-5 servings of fiber-heavy veggies per day!
+One serving is equivalent to 1 cup of leafy or ½ cup of non-leafy vegetables.

-By now you should have a rough idea how to eat more vegetables.
+By now you should have a rough idea that eating more vegetables is really doable.
 But there is more…

 Get here 9 additional tips:

-- Keep cleaned vegetables (carrots, radishes) in the refrigerator – ready to eat.
+- Keep cleaned extra veggies (carrots, radishes) in the refrigerator – ready to eat.
 In order to keep them fresh longer, remove the leaves and store them in containers or Ziploc bags.

-- Start each lunch/dinner with a vegetable soup, raw vegetables or salad.
+- Start each lunch/dinner with a vegetable soup, raw veggies or salad.

-- Add veggies to your favorite casseroles, stews and soups.
+- Add veggies to your favorite casseroles, stews, and soups.
 It’s not hard to incorporate carrots or cabbage to your favorite pasta sauces.
 View these fiber-rich foods as a centerpiece of your nutrition.
 Explore their flavor potential.

-- Add onions, lettuce, tomatoes and/or peppers to your sandwiches
+- Add onions, lettuce, tomatoes and/or bell peppers to your sandwiches or create lettuce wraps.

 - Have celery stalks, cucumber or cooked broccoli with low-fat dip (hummus, cream) as a snack.

 - Create a folder and collect your favorite recipes.
 Explore online recipe websites such as epicurious.com etc. After two years you will have a good impression of what your region has to offer.
-Those who love it may want to continue with vegetable specialties and exotic produce.
+Those who love to experiment may want to continue with specialties and exotic produce.

 - In restaurants look mindfully after vegetables in season and try them out.
 When ordering a pizza, choose veggie toppings.

-- Downshift potatoes.
+- Eat potatoes only in moderation.
 Choose other vegetables that are packed with more nutrients and more slowly digested carbs.
-Try sweet potatoes that have a lower glycemic index than regular potatoes.
+Try sweet potatoes which have a lower glycemic index than regular potatoes.

 Are you already eating 4-6 servings of fibrous vegetables per day?
 Take it to the next level.
-Consume at least one serving of vegetables from each color of the rainbow every day.
+Consume at least one serving from each color of the rainbow every day.

 What are your strategies to increase the amount of vegetables in your diet?
 Feel free to post your veggie tips or best healthy vegetable recipes below in the comments.
 If you have a favorite website with quick and easy healthy vegetable recipes, please let us know too.